 This resource includes a workshop plan and support materials for a 60-minute workshop designed for 1st to 3rd year CSPE classes.
 The workshop looks at the Sustainable Development Goals with a specific focus on Goal 13 which calls for urgent action to be taken to combat climate change.
-The workshop then delves deeper into the 'The Problem with Plastics' and looks at actions that young people can take on their own or as part of the school community to decrease the negative impacts that plastic is having on our lives.
+The workshop then delves deeper into the Rainforests and looks at actions that young people can take on their own or as part of the school community to protect this vital resource.

 If you have comments, questions or feedback, please contact us at: